 Narada Falls

 You can take photos on the bridge or walk down the trail to see a gorgeous view of the waterfall.
 Since there was snow on the trail, we didn’t want to risk it.
-We have done the trail in the early fall and it was totally worth it.
+However, we have done the trail in the early fall, and it was totally worth it.

 Paradise